Dazegambler/squiroll/README.md

     cd Aocf_rollback
     ```

+### Linux

+To build the project, follow these steps:

-2. Make sure you have `i686-w64-mingw32-gcc` installed.
+1. Make sure you have `i686-w64-mingw32-gcc` installed.
 You can install it via your package manager:

     ```sh
     sudo apt-get install mingw-w64
     ```

-3. Run the `build.sh` script:
+2. Run the `build.sh` script:

     ```sh
     ./build.sh